 Replenishment of Petty Cash Fund

 Replenishment of the petty cash fund should be done on a timely basis but will vary by department.
-All petty cash funds must be reimbursed at least once every 30 days during the fiscal year, regardless of the dollar amount to be reimbursed.
+All petty cash funds must be reimbursed at least quarterly during the fiscal year, regardless of the dollar amount to be reimbursed.
 In addition, all funds should be replenished at the fiscal year end so there are no outstanding receipts as of June 30.

 The petty cash reimbursement request for the amount to be reimbursed must be completed and faxed to Accounts Payable (7-2119) along with a copy of the original receipts.
 Keep original receipts for seven days in case the faxed copy is not readable.